tldr-pages/tldr/pages/common/travis.md

 > Command line client to interface with a Travis CI service.
 > More information: <https://github.com/travis-ci/travis.rb>.

-- Output the client version:
+- Display the client version:

 `travis version`